tli432/tli432.github.io/index.md

 My research focuses on the design and analysis of efficient algorithms for *Nonlinear Optimization*, *Stochastic Optimization*, and *Dynamic Decision*-*Making*.
 I am particularly interested in

-- **Parameter-free methods for convex and nonconvex optimization**
+- **Parameter-free methods for large-scale convex and nonconvex optimization**
 - **Stochastic optimization for statistical learning and machine learning**
-- **Policy optimization and policy evaluation for Markov decision processes**
+- **Policy optimization and policy evaluation in reinforcement learning**
-- **Applications:** healthcare, E-commerce, finance, etc
+- **Applications: AI for healthcare, E-commerce, finance, etc.**

 **PhD Dissertation: [New Accelerated Methods for Optimization and Reinforcement Learning](https://hdl.handle.net/1853/78712)**